 What is NOT included in my proofreading services?

-- any changes to content, including clarifying arguments or changing how the development of ideas is organised and expressed
+- any changes to content, including clarifying arguments, changing how the development of ideas is organised, restructuring or removing content

 - changing passive terms into active ones

 - making changes to tense where it is used inconsistently; I will, however, make notes about what the problem is and will highlight several instances of inconsistent use to illustrate my point.
 If you’re unsure about which tense to use for what, take a look at my blog post about this – it might help you to get the tense consistent

 - reducing the length of the thesis

-- correcting any factual information within the thesis
+- checking or correcting any factual information within the thesis

-- checking layout and formatting generally or carrying out any work relating to layout
+- checking layout and formatting or carrying out any work relating to layout and formatting

 - compiling or formatting a bibliography/reference list from scratch